-Can’t state it often enough.
-Security awareness training is more important than ever.
+Can’t state it often enough – Cyber security awareness training is more important than ever.
 Many of the incidents we respond to are caused by malware being downloaded by users.
 Once it’s in your network, it’s only going to propagate.
 It’s like a bad roach infestation.

 The most innocent looking email may contain malware.
 Don’t click on it if it’s from someone you don’t know.
 Don’t download attachments, don’t click on links.